diogogithub/gnu-social/README.md

 recommended to use git as a means to stay up to date with the source code.
 You can choose between these
 branches:
+* 1.20.x    "oldstable", few updates, well tested coded
-- master    "stable", usually working well
+* master    "stable", usually working well
-- nightly   "unstable", most updates, not always working as expected
+* nightly   "testing", most updates, not always working as expected

 To keep it up-to-date, use `git pull`.
 Watch for conflicts!

-As in any upgrade, do `not` forget to run `/scripts/upgrade.php`.
+As in any upgrade, do __not__ forget to run `/scripts/upgrade.php`.

 ## Further information